Canon G1 X vs M3

 |17.||Leica V-LUX 3||Y||stereo / -||-||-||mini||2.0||-||-||-|

 It is notable that the M3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G1X does not provide wifi capability.

 Both the G1X and the M3 have been discontinued, but can regularly be found used on ebay.
 The G1X was replaced by the Canon G1X Mark II, while the M3 was followed by the Canon M6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the G1X and M3 can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Canon M3 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X and the Canon M3?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.